glitton/mansion-setup/admin.md

 # How to run admin locally (includes instructions for Mac M1 users)

+Note: Original links and screenshots from the source company have been removed to protect their privacy.

 (Updated: Dec 2, 2021, Generosa Litton)

 This document describes how to run admin in your laptop so that you can make pull requests or contribute to Gatsby's source code